 I suggest giving the three-pack a go.
 How to use beeswax wraps from Kinsfolk: again it's pretty simple, use the warmth of your hands to mold and shape your beeswax wraps and to help make them stick.
 These reusable wraps can last from 6 months to a year depending on how frequently you use them and how you wash them.

 Is an online zero-waste retail shop based in Canada that strives for ecological responsibility?
 All of the items they sell are either reusable or biodegradable completely eliminating the need for single-use plastics.

 EcoFreax beeswax wraps come in a roll, which lets you decide how much of the wrap you need for your food storage.
-Cut as big or as little pieces you like.
+Cut as big or as little pieces as you like.
 I freaking LOVE this so much.
-It’s ingenious especially if you have weird-shaped plates and bowls or want to wrap something tiny or super big!
+It's ingenious especially if you have weird-shaped plates and bowls or want to wrap something tiny or super big!

 I also find this is a really good option for people who love using a plastic wrap that comes in roll form.
 I find if you can give people eco alternatives that look and work in the same way that their conventional items do, they will be more likely to make the switch and stick with it.
 It's easy to store, taking up little space.